RepWatchr logoRepWatchrSearch. Grade. Source. Share.

 Public vote record snapshot

-Source-backed roll-call votes loaded from official House and Senate records.
-These are not automatically scored left or right until issue mapping is reviewed.
+Source-backed roll-call votes counted from official public records through 2026-06-21.
+The newest rows are shown below; these votes are not automatically scored left or right until issue mapping is reviewed.

 Votes loaded